JannieI/canvas-workstation-V3/src/app/roadmap.md

     - container: consider 100% height / width option => fills parent div element.
     - consider Shift-Delete = needs no confirmation - good idea?
     - consider selection of geo data on a map using a polygon - maybe via a 3rd party package
+    - dot on rectangle - move to change border-radius (see LibreOffice Impress) ?

     Treeview: